coalescentdivide/openai-turbo-discord/README.md

 # openai-turbo-discord
-A discord bot to interact with the openai chat completions api (gpt-3.5-turbo) Retains memory of the conversation up to the set token limit, then removes the oldest message in the conversation.
-The script also respects the Discord character limit of 2000 characters (no nitro)
+A discord bot to interact with the openai chat completions api (gpt-3.5-turbo)

 ## Features